jzhzhang/ROSEFusion/README.md

 ## Particle Swarm Template
 We share the same pre-sampled PST as we used in our paper.
 Each PST is saved as an N×6 image and the N represents the number of particles.
-You can find the ``.tiff`` images in [PST dicrectory](/PST), and please prelace the PST path in ``controller_config.yaml `` with your own path.
+You can find the ``.tiff`` images in [PST dicrectory](/PST), and please replace the PST path in ``controller_config.yaml `` with your own path.

 ## Running
 To run the fusion code, you need to provide the `camera_config.yaml`, `data_config.yaml` and `controller_config.yaml`.
 We already share configuration files of many common datasets in `./camera_config`, `./data_config`, `/controller_config`.
 All the parameters of configuration can be modified as you want.
 With all the preparation done, you can run the code below: